-- 1) The legislature should support continuation of proven programs with measurable outcomes like loan forgiveness for physicians, advanced practice nurses, physician assistants, pharmacists, dentists and health faculty; Rural Physicians Associate Program, etc. and expand such programs where additional investment would likely have a direct effect on improving workforce supply and distribution. - 2) The legislature should support programs that expose K 12 students to health careers, such as the state Summer Health Care Intern Program, HealthForce Scrubs camps, summer enrichment programs, [STEM related programs such as Project Lead The Way] and other programs that prepare and recruit rural students and nontraditional students into medical school, nursing and other health careers. - Continue to support the PIPELINE/dual training grants to develop the Health Support Specialist occupation.
-The program received base funding from the 2015 Legislature. - 4) The legislature should encourage nursing schools to consider prior health care experience, such as nursing home employment, in admissions.
+- The legislature should support continuation of proven programs with measurable outcomes like loan forgiveness for physicians, advanced practice nurses, physician assistants, pharmacists, dentists and health faculty; Rural Physicians Associate Program, etc. and expand such programs where additional investment would likely have a direct effect on improving workforce supply and distribution. - The legislature should support programs that expose K 12 students to health careers, such as the state Summer Health Care Intern Program, HealthForce Scrubs camps, summer enrichment programs, [STEM related programs such as Project Lead The Way] and other programs that prepare and recruit rural students and nontraditional students into medical school, nursing and other health careers. - 3) The legislature should invest in strategies that will lead to a more diverse health care workforce. - 4) The legislature should continue to support the PIPELINE/dual training grants to develop the Health Support Specialist occupation.
+The program received base funding from the 2015 Legislature. - 5) The legislature should encourage nursing schools to consider prior health care experience, such as nursing home employment, in admissions.